 Judith Collins - National Party Health Spokeswoman

-control; even the waiting list to get on a waiting list is growing, and our hospital A departments are struggling.
+waiting list to even get on the waiting list, and A departments are struggling to cope."

 The Health and Independence Report 2004 showed:

 * Too many people have been unnecessarily hospitalised and that better health strategies could have avoided this.

 * Treatment time for cancer has worsened.